2025 Nobel Peace Prize: Reactions

+To the announcement

+Venezuela

-On X (formerly Twitter), Machado dedicated the prize to the "suffering people of Venezuela" and to US President Donald Trump "for his decisive support of our cause".
-In Venezuela, state-run media ignored the Nobel Peace Prize announcement or downplayed its significance, claiming the Norwegian Nobel Foundation was controlled by the "international right" and alleging Machado had plotted a coup d'état.
+On Twitter, Machado dedicated the prize to the "suffering people of Venezuela" and to U.S. President Donald Trump "for his decisive support of our cause".
+In Venezuela, state-run media ignored the Nobel Peace Prize announcement or downplayed its significance, stating that the Norwegian Nobel Foundation was controlled by the "international right" and alleging Machado had plotted a coup d'état.

+On 13 October, the Venezuelan foreign ministry announced the closure of the embassy of Venezuela in Norway.
+Oslo called the decision "regrettable".

+In November, Venezuela's attorney general Tarek William Saab expressed that Machado would become a fugitive if she attended the award ceremony in Norway.

+International

 In the United States, officials of the second Trump administration were strongly critical of the award not being given to Trump, who for months had expressed his desire to win the prize.
-Steven Cheung, the White House communications director, stated, "The Nobel Committee proved they place politics over peace."
+Steven Cheung, the White House Communications Director, stated, "The Nobel Committee proved they place politics over peace."
 Richard Grenell, Trump's envoy for Venezuela, declared that the "Nobel Prize died years ago".
-President Trump himself praised Machado following her selection, and Machado said that Trump was a worthy winner for the 2026 Nobel Peace Price.
+President Trump himself praised Machado following her selection, and Machado said that Trump was a worthy winner for the 2026 Nobel Peace Prize.
+Sources close to Trump later told The Washington Post that her decision to accept the award effectively destroyed Trump's support for her possible presidency; after the U.S. capture of Nicolás Maduro, one of those sources said that, if Machado had "turned it down and said, 'I can't accept it because it's Donald Trump's,' she'd be the president of Venezuela today."
+Trump cited his perceived snub as a factor in his escalation of efforts to acquire Greenland on behalf of the United States, writing in a letter to Norwegian prime minister Jonas Gahr Støre on 18 January 2026 that "Considering your Country decided not to give me the Nobel Peace Prize for having stopped 8 Wars PLUS, I no longer feel an obligation to think purely of Peace, although it will always be predominant [emphasis in original]."

-Former US President and Nobel Peace Laureate Barack Obama congratulated Machado on X and said that the award should remind Americans of the "responsibility to constantly preserve and defend our own hard-won democratic traditions".
-According to The Guardian, the Nobel Prize committee's references to backsliding democracy in its announcement, such as "When authoritarians seize power, it is crucial to recognise courageous defenders of freedom who rise and resist", while contextually referring to Nicolás Maduro and his actions in the 2024 Venezuelan presidential election, were also seen by critics of Trump as a "a not-too-subtle dig at the US president's use of the military in American cities and pressure on his political enemies at home".
+Former U.S. president and Nobel Peace laureate Barack Obama congratulated Machado on X and said that the award should remind the U.S. of the "responsibility to constantly preserve and defend our own hard-won democratic traditions".
+According to The Guardian, the Nobel Prize committee's references to backsliding democracy in its announcement, such as "When authoritarians seize power, it is crucial to recognise courageous defenders of freedom who rise and resist", while contextually referring to Nicolás Maduro and his actions in the 2024 Venezuelan presidential election, were also seen by critics of Trump as "a not-too-subtle dig at the U.S. president's use of the military in its cities and pressure on his political enemies at home".